+What -- do they call rock skipping in the United Kingdom?
 What do they call it in Spain?
 What is the biggest number of skips ever seen?
-What is the biggest number of skips ever seen?
-How did Moe do when he skipped rocks in the United Kingdom?
+How Kingo did Moe do when he skipped rocks in the United

 254 Skills 3